One or Two-Week Summer Program

-The MPulse Clarinet Institute is a one-week program focusing on the development of strong fundamentals, improving tone production, and enhancing technical skills.
+The MPulse Clarinet Program focuses on the development of strong fundamentals, improving tone production, enhancing technical skills, and skills in musicianship.
 The program includes daily classes and instruction led by Ellen Breakfield-Glick (Western Michigan University) and Chad Burrow (University of Michigan).
-MPulse Clarinet will cover additional topics such as breathing techniques, strategies for effective practice, preparation for college auditions, clarinet solo works and orchestral excerpts, and incorporating technology into your practice.
+MPulse Clarinet will cover additional topics such as breathing techniques, strategies for effective practice, preparation for college auditions, clarinet solo works, and orchestral excerpts.

 Non-Refundable Application Fee: $75